JensKrumsieck/PorphyStruct/docs/src/content/docs/docs/concepts/simulation-method.md

 ```math
 \hat{D}_{oop} = \hat{d}_{oop} * D_{oop}^{mxn}
 ```
-The solution `math\hat{d}_{oop}` beeing the coefficients of the linear combination which correspond to the mode strengths.
+The solution $\hat{d}_{oop}$ beeing the coefficients of the linear combination which correspond to the mode strengths.
 With these coefficients a simulated distortion is computed by multiplying the coefficients with the normalized references.

 #### Displacement parameter
-One important value is the overall displacement parameter `mathD_{oop}` which quantifies the overall out-of-plane distortion by using the euclidean norm of all atom displacements.
+One important value is the overall displacement parameter $D_{oop}$ which quantifies the overall out-of-plane distortion by using the euclidean norm of all atom displacements.
 The value is calculated as follows:
 ```math
 D_{oop} = \sqrt{\sum_{i=1}^m(\Delta_i^z)^2}
 ```